AndyMardell/teletext/README.md

 [teletext.mardell.me](https://teletext.mardell.me/)

-An online teletext project by [Andy Mardell](https://mardell.me/).
-Most of it is still a work in progress, but it's been fun.
+An online teletext project.
+Most of it is still a work in progress, but I intend to keep adding to it.

 ## Development